gaurav1780/comp125_s2_2018/_collections/_04-searching-and-sorting/01-motivation-for-searching-sorting-algorithms.md

 ### Example 2

-Finding if two items have the same items is much easier if you sort the arrays and them compare for them being identical.
+Finding if two arrays have the same items is much easier if you sort the arrays and them compare for them being identical.

 >{10, 40, 20, 90} and {90, 20, 10, 40} have the same items